bookofproofs/bookofproofs.github.io/_sources/history/20th-century/martinelli.md

 * In 1943 Rudolf Fueter invited Martinelli to Zürich to give lectures on his recent research.
 * These were aimed at discriminating against Italian Jews and Martinelli reported that Francesco Severi personally intervened to deny his Jewish colleagues access to the University of Rome's mathematics library after the racial laws went into effect.
 * In 1946 Martinelli entered the competition for the chair of Geometria analitica con elementi di Geometria Proiettiva e Geometria Descrittiva con Disegno at the University of Genoa.
-* The year 1946 was important for Martinelli in another way for, in that year, he married Luigia Panella in Rome.
-* They had two children, a son Roberto Martinelli and a daughter Maria Renata Martinelli born in Genoa in 1949.
 * Maria Renata Martinelli became a mathematician, studying at La Sapienza University of Rome receiving her laurea with the thesis Interpolazione e approssimazione mediante spline functions Ⓣ(Interpolation and approximation by spline functions).
 * Having been ranked first in the competition for the chair at Genoa, Martinelli took up the appointment in 1947.
 * Giuseppe Tomassini (born in Rome in 1938) was one of Martinelli's students at La Sapienza in Rome graduating with his laurea in 1962 and becoming a professor at Pisa, Ferrara and Florence.